-6.25 The development proposals are supported by ES Chapter 14 - Socio-Economic and Health and sets out how the development will make an important contribution to economic growth and development.
-This chapter has been revised taking into account the changes that are proposed by the revised plans and documents.
+6.24 The development proposals are supported by ES Chapter 14 - Socio-Economic and Health and sets out how the development will make an important contribution to economic growth and development.
 In respect of the construction phase, the proposed development will have the following temporary effects:

-• During the Proposed Development, 413 temporary jobs could be supported per annum over the build period (estimated to be 15 years).
+• During the Proposed Development, 405 temporary jobs could be supported per annum over the build period (estimated to be 15 years).

-• Around £23.7million of gross value added per annum is estimated to be generated over the 15-year build period, or £283.1million over the entire build phase (present value).
+• Around $\pounds$ 24million of gross value added per annum is estimated to be generated over the 15-year build period, or $\pounds$ 281million over the entire build phase (present value).

-- 6.26 In respect of the operational phase, the proposed development will have the following permanent effects: - An estimated 1,697 economically active and employed residents are estimated to live in the Proposed Development. - The Proposed Development could generate an additional household expenditure of £37.8million per annum once it is complete and fully occupied. - The dwellings could generate additional £3.2million per annum in Council Tax payments. - The Proposed Development has the potential to generate approximately £9.4million in first occupation expenditure within 18 months. - An estimated 1,991 gross jobs will be supported on-site by the employment floorspace. - Additional GVA associated with the permanent employment supported by the employment floorspace is estimated at \pounds 94.7million per annum or \pounds 815.2million over a 10-year period (present value). - Annual business rate payments associated with activities supported by the employment floorspace could be around £1.7million per annum.
+- 6.25 In respect of the operational phase, the proposed development will have the following permanent effects: - An estimated 1,897 economically active and employed residents are estimated to live in the Proposed Development. - The Proposed Development could generate an additional household expenditure of £48.5million per annum once it is complete and fully occupied. - The dwellings could generate additional £3.3million per annum in Council Tax payments. - The Proposed Development has the potential to generate approximately £8.8million in first occupation expenditure within 18 months. - An estimated 2,539 gross jobs will be supported on-site by the employment floorspace. - Additional GVA associated with the permanent employment supported by the employment floorspace is estimated at £114million per annum or £981million over a 10-year period (present value). - Annual business rate payments associated with activities supported by the employment floorspace could be around £2million per annum.